 "Piggyback" trains are the hottest things on rails today.
 While the roots go back more than a century, the truck - train service revolution really began in the 1950s.
 So for most of the most popular modeling eras, these cars and trains are an important part of the scene.

 Several railroads pioneered new TOFC services in the 1950s.
 The concept allowed trucks to handle the door-to-door deliveries with railroads taking the load for the long haul.
-Initially, many railroads tried putting small ramps at many towns.
+Initially, many railroads tried putting small ramps in many towns.
 Larger "hubs" quickly proved more efficient.
-Interestingly, intermodal terminals today are still called "ramps" even though cranes have long since replaced the actual loading ramps.
+Intermodal terminals today are still called "ramps" even though cranes have long since replaced loading ramps.

-Early operations used "circus style" loading, where trailers were backed onto the flatcars from one end.
+Early operations used "circus-style" loading, where trailers were backed onto the flatcars from one end.
 Special bridge plates were lowered between cars to allow the trucks to cross.
-This process, originated by the circus operations, was time consuming and challenging with long cuts of cars.
+This process originated from the circus operations, was time-consuming and challenging with long cuts of cars.
 Only one trailer could be loaded at a time and backing the trailer required significant skill.

 Once in place, trailers had to be secured with chains and wheel chocks.
 At the destination, the train had to be spotted at the ramp with the trailers facing the ramp so that tractors could tie on to unload.
 This meant that most terminals needed a wye nearby to turn cars.

-As trailers grew to 40 foot standard lengths, flatcars also grew to 85 and later 89 feet.
-The latter were useful even after 45 foot trailers became common in the 1980s.
-The rise of 48 and then 53 foot trailers in the 1990s meant that only one could be handled on a typical 89 foot flat.
+As trailers grew to 40-foot standard lengths, flatcars also grew to 85 and later 89 feet.
+The latter was useful even after 45-foot trailers became common in the 1980s.
+The rise of 48 and then 53-foot trailers in the 1990s meant that only one could be handled on a typical 89 foot flat.
 A variety of hitch arrangements allow different trailer and container combinations.
 Flatcars not adapted for today's long trailers can be seen hauling other loads as well.

 Trailer Train (TTX)